krib00/X-Twitter-Mask/README.md

 Forms are custom offering transitions with register/login credentials.

-Site is labelled as "dangerous site" on google chrome or firefox due to similarity of original website (Twitter).
+Page is labelled as "dangerous site" on google chrome or firefox due to similarity of original website (Twitter).

 To avoid the message you can open it on other browsers (ex.
 Edge, Brave..), or you can click on "details and then "this unsafe site".